Although a taxpayer can identify more than one replacement property, they must adhere to one of the three rules of identification listed below:

-The replacement property must be unambiguously described (i.e. legal description, street address or distinguishable name).
+- Each potential replacement property must be unambiguously described (i.e. legal description, street address or distinguishable name).

-Any properties acquired by the taxpayer within the 45-day identification period are considered properly identified.
-A taxpayer has the ability to substitute a new replacement property or properties by revoking a previous identification in the same manner as originally identifying and subsequently identifying new replacement properties as long as this is done, in writing, within the 45-day identification period.
+Any replacement properties received by the taxpayer before the end of the 45-day identification period are considered properly identified.
+A taxpayer has the ability to substitute a new replacement property or properties by revoking a previous identification in the same manner as originally identified and subsequently identifying new replacement properties as long as this is done, in writing and meeting all other identification requirements, within the 45-day identification period.